youanan/frankfusion/_posts/2011-09-08-coding-with-apis-in-mind.markdown

     - ColdFusion
 ---

-*A fair long while ago, I watched a google lecture on writing APIs and I've been thinking about them a fair amount lately; specifically, how attention to creating intuitive and minimal-work-for-the-user interfaces leads to better code.*
+*A fair long while ago, I watched a google lecture on writing APIs and I've been thinking about them a fair amount lately; specifically, how attention to creating intuitive and minimal-work-for-the-user interfaces leads to better code.*<!--more-->

 A developer's dream
 -------------------